3a1b2c3/CesiumUnrealMars/README.md

 ## Unreal Project Setup

-Install Unreal engine.
+Install **Unreal engine**.
 I am using Unreal engine version 4.27.2 here.

 Make a **new blank Unreal project** (or any other you like).
 Delete all project default content in the **WorldOutliner** tab on the right hand side of the gui.